SpaceWorksCo/guides/Create-A-Token.md

 ### Please Note

+Tokens require you to be using a pubkey.
+For more information see [Pubkey Information](https://github.com/SpaceWorksCo/guides/blob/master/Pubkey-Information.md).

+You will need SPACE in your wallet. `1 SPACE` should be enough.

 With Spacecoin-QT the commands will need to be entered in the console.
 This is accessible at `Help -> Debug Window -> Console`.

 All of the token methods can be viewed by running `help` or visiting the [Spacecoin RPC Docs](http://spacecoin-rpc.spaceworks.co).